GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 If I take it one step further and now use only one word for both `textStart` and `textEnd`, you can see that I am in trouble.
 The URL <a href="https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html#:~:text=ECMAScript,Workers."><code>https://blog.chromium.org/2019/12/chrome-80-content-indexing-es-modules.html<strong>#:~:text=ECMAScript,Workers.</strong></code></a>
-is even shorter now, but the highlighted text fragment is no longer the original one.
+is even shorter now, but the highlighted text fragment is no longer the originally desired one.
 The highlighting stops at the first occurrence of the word `Workers.`, which is correct, but not what I intended to highlight.
 The problem is that the desired section is not uniquely identified